MarcinPekala/ppbackend/readme.md

 In total backend side has 10 packages, totaling 12 classes, which has about 1288 lines of java according to statistic IntelliJ IDEA plugin and JUnit tests coverage of about 89%.

 ### Frontend:
 Frontend side was mostly written in HTML/CSS/JS with a Vaadin part currently being under a development.
-I also used jQuery v3.4.1 framework for js to process HTTPS requests from the REST API.
+I also used jQuery v3.4.1 framework for js to process HTTPS requests from the REST API, and Bootstrap framework for js for frontend.
 I also used Google Books API and Materialize v0.100.2 for HTML/JS/CSS.
 Summarizing, I used the following technologies:

 <ul>
   <li>HTML/CSS/JS</li>
   <li>Google Books API</li>
   <li>Materialize v0.100.2</li>
   <li>jQuery v3.4.1</li>
+    <li>Bootstrap</li>
   <li>Vaadin (Java framework for web apps)</li>
 </ul>